-The ongoing Europe Covid-19 pandemic has given rise to major disruption to the global travel and tourism industry across the world.
+The ongoing Europe Covid-19 pandemic (Covid SOP) has given rise to major disruption to the global travel and tourism industry across the world.
 As the pandemic began, many estimates were being thrown about the potential impact of Covid-19 on global economies with major restrictions on tourism.
 However, one year later, perhaps the only thing we all can agree on how bad the impact on tourism and travel is.

 Although the United Kingdom is one of the hardest-hit countries in the world, there’s so much the government is doing to mitigate the impact on the tourism industry.
 Therefore, making sure the country is open for travel and tourism in line with the latest policies and SOPs.
 The biggest Impact of Covid 19 on UK travel & Tourism Industry